TopGITsan/rxjs-about/README.md

 - are used with operators and subscriptions in order to influence how and when your code is executed ( when to emit or subscribe ) :
     - observeOn, subscribeOn
 - are used for time based operations and operators
-- are user in testing
+- are used in testing

 - each scheduler accepts 3 arguments:
     - work (the function to invoke)